 How much life insurance do I need?

-We’ve looked at some of the best insurers for different types of insurance and different individuals.
-But of course, your experience may be different depending on your particular needs.
+Getting how much life insurance you need is a tough question.
+We looked at some of the best life insurance policies for different types of life insurance and different profiles of people.
+But of course, it very much depends on everyone’s particular needs.

 |Age at start of policy||Monthly premium|